There are many reasons to refinance your mortgage, some obvious and some a bit more obscure and/or different.

 We’ll put this in the common reasons to refinance pile.
 Just about everyone will suggest that you refinance out of an ARM and into a fixed mortgage if you think rates are rising.

-To avoid the rate reset you can move to a FRM before that happens.
+To avoid the costly rate reset you can move to a FRM before that happens.
+And with rates so low today, you might even get a lower fixed rate than what you had on your ARM.

 7. To go adjustable instead